OfficeDev/microsoft-teams-apps-faqplus/Wiki/Data-Stores.md

 MSTeamId | The team Id which the bot can be able to post messages whenever the end-user asks for an expert's assistance with a query.
 StaticTabText | The static tab text, would be the standard text that is displayed in the help tab which will be installed along with the bot in a personal scope.
 The static tab text will be configured by the configurator application, and is publically accessible with no authentication.
 WelcomeMessage | The welcome message is a configurable text that the bot would send to the end-user the very first time that end-user installs the bot in a personal scope.
+LastModifiedByUPN | The user principal name (UPN) of the Admin who modified the setting.
+LastModifiedByObjectId | The Azure Active Directory Object Id of the Admin who modified the setting.
+LastModifiedOn | The date/time on which the Admin modified the setting.

 ## TicketInfo Table